John Smith, Baron Kirkhill

-John Farquharson Smith, Baron Kirkhill (born 7 May 1930) is a life peer and retired member of the House of Lords of the United Kingdom where he held the Labour Party whip.
-He was Lord Provost of Aberdeen from 1971 to 1975 and served as Minister of State for Scotland from 8 August 1975 to 15 December 1978.
-Smith was created a Life Peer as Baron Kirkhill, of Kirkhill in the District of the City of Aberdeen on 17 July 1975.
+John Farquharson Smith, Baron Kirkhill (7 May 1930 – 21 March 2023) was a British Labour politician, life peer and member of the House of Lords.
+He was Lord Provost of Aberdeen from 1971 to 1975 and served as Minister of State for Scotland from 8 August 1975 to 15 December 1978 in the governments of Wilson and Callaghan.
+Smith was created a life peer as Baron Kirkhill, of Kirkhill in the District of the City of Aberdeen on 17 July 1975.

+Education and early career

+John Smith was educated at Robert Gordon's College in Aberdeen, where he chaired a 'playground parliament' rather than play sport.
+Before entering politics Smith was manager of the Aberdeen branch of the Dunfermline Building Society.
+As a councillor he fought to save the listed 1842 New Market in Aberdeen, designed by Archibald Simpson.

 Kirkhill was Chairman of the North of Scotland Hydro-Electric Board from 1979 to 1982.

+From 1987 to 2000 he was a delegate to the parliamentary assembly of the Council of Europe.

 He retired from the House of Lords on 30 April 2018.

+He was a life-long fan of Aberdeen FC, having attended his first match aged 4 on his father's shoulders.
+In 1980 he spoke at a testimonial for Joe Harper, Aberdeen FC's forward.

+Kirkhill died on 21 March 2023, at the age of 92.
+He was survived by Lady Kirkhill (Frances Reid) and a step-daughter.